HTTP-RPC/Kilo/README.md

     });

 ## Objective-C/Swift Client
-The Objective-C/Swift client implementation of HTTP-RPC enables iOS applications to consume HTTP-RPC services.
+The Objective-C/Swift client library enables iOS applications to consume HTTP-RPC services.
 It is delivered as a modular framework that includes the following types, discussed in more detail below:

 * `WSWebServiceProxy` - invocation proxy for HTTP-RPC services
 * `WSAuthentication` - interface for authenticating requests